board of trustee members

-Yvonne G. Perez-Sallaberry is an active 12-year parent veteran of SFFS, on track for 20 years of service after her youngest of three graduates in 2027.
-She holds a BS in International Economics and Sustainability from UC Berkeley with coursework in French at the Sorbonne University; an MBA from Brandeis University focused on business and leadership skills to maximize social impact; and is currently enrolled at the Wright Institute in pursuit of a Masters in Psychology with the aim of caring and strengthening youth and families.
+Yvonne G. Perez-Sallaberry is an active 12+ year parent veteran of SFFS on track for 20 years of service after her youngest of three graduates in 2027.
+She holds a BS in International Economics and Sustainability from UC Berkeley with coursework in French at the Sorbonne University; an MBA from Brandeis University focused on business and leadership skills to maximize social impact; and a Masters in Psychology from the Wright Institute.
 At the Heller School of Social Policy, Yvonne was awarded a permanent personalized plaque for outstanding stewardship work and leadership.
 After being Director for the Spanish immersion preschool, Language in Action, her love of and fluency in Spanish pulled her in an unexpected but rewarding trajectory as a Spanish teacher.
 Her passion for social impact simultaneously led her to start her own business as an interpreter/translator assisting in legal and educational matters.
-She taught and tutored adults and children in Spanish for eight years, including advanced Lower School Spanish speaking students and the faculty and staff at SFFS.
-At SFFS, Yvonne currently serves as Co-Chair of Admissions, Circle of Friends Rep, and volunteer of the Annual Fund.
-At Lick-Wilmerding High School, she is a Vice-President of the Diversity, Equity, & Inclusion Committee, Board Member of the Parent Association, and a Parent Representative of the Diversity, Equity, and Inclusion Roundtable.
-Yvonne lives in San Francisco with her husband and three daughters: Juliana (Class of 2017), Julieta (Class of 2019), and Julisa (Class of 2027).
+She taught and tutored adults and children in Spanish for eight years, including Lower & Middle School students and the faculty and staff at SFFS.
+Currently, she works for Rams, Inc as a bilingual mental health therapist at Mission High School.
+At SFFS, Yvonne Co-Clerks the E&I Steering Committee and is part of the COT Committee.
+At Lick-Wilmerding High School, she is the President of the Parent Association as well as a board member.
+Yvonne lives in San Francisco with her husband Mike and three daughters: Juliana (Class of 2017), Julieta (Class of 2019), and Julisa (Class of 2027).

 Nelly Sapinski is the Executive Director of the Jamestown Community Center, a Mission District-based nonprofit serving low-income children, youth, and their families through programs that include tutoring, before and after school academic enrichment, summer programs, social/emotional support, sports, youth workforce, parent leadership development and organizing, and Afro-Latino arts education and performance.
 Before becoming Executive Director, Nelly served as both the Deputy Director of Programs and Interim Executive Director.
 Prior to joining Jamestown, Nelly served as the After School Program Director at Reading Partners, the national literacy nonprofit, and managed curriculum, instruction, and evaluation for Catholic Charities of Santa Clara County.
 Nelly holds a Bachelor of Science in Elementary Education from Northern Illinois University and a Masters of Education from Harvard University.
 Nelly lives in San Francisco with her husband and daughter, Katherine Sapinski (SFFS class of 2017).

 Ben Tranel is an architect focused on the transformational power of design—how the built environment communicates values and shapes our experience.
 His creative process is centered around listening and a relentless pursuit of excellence.
+His creative process is centered around listening and a relentless pursuit of excellence.
 Over his 14 years in Gensler’s San Francisco office, Ben has grown the firm’s practice, refined its working methods, and strengthened its relationships, both locally and abroad.
 His portfolio spans mixed-use, residential, office, hospitality, civic and cultural projects.
 Highlights include: the 632-meter Shanghai Tower, the Tower at PNC Plaza in Pittsburgh, multiple developments in the Bay Area, and the recently completed headquarters building for Alexandria Real Estate in Pasadena, CA. Ben is sought out for his ability to connect divergent viewpoints and align to competing agendas—be they aesthetic, commercial, societal, or financial.
 He’s an effective, empathetic leader and a master of his craft.
 The ninth of ten children in a Montana ranch family, Ben understands, deeply, the power of hard work and the mechanics of consensus.
 Twice Ben has been granted “40 Under 40” awards, and he’s led his teams to many design honors.
 Ben holds a Bachelor of Arts in architecture from Washington University, in St. Louis, and a Master of Architecture from Columbia University.
 Ben lives in the Inner Richmond with his wife, Karen YunJin Seong, and two children, Adelaide (SFFS Class of 2019) and Juny (SFFS Class of 2023).
-Ben currently serves on the SFFS Facilities Committee.

 At San Francisco Friends School, students learn in a community grounded in the Quaker values of reflection, integrity, peaceful problem-solving and stewardship.